Submitted by intheraw13 on August 5, 2008 - 11:20am

 I felt so sinful consuming these!
 They taste buttery, sweet, rich, and cacao-ic (tee hee).
 Make sure the flax is ground very fine, otherwise you won’t get the smooth texture.
 These donuts even help you out with getting your greens.
 Enjoy…

 This DIVINE recipe comes compliments of www.RawWayToHealth.com – a FREE website dedicated to not only raw vegan food, but Correct Food Combining (very important but widely overlooked!).
-Check it out now if you haven’t
+Check it out now if you haven’t already!

 What a simple and easy yet impressive dessert!
 I love this one!
 What a treat!